asciiscry3r/mksscryertower.quest/content/category/Slavery_in_piracy_groups_criminal_groups_and_in_cults.rst

 The answer is yes.
 Driven by greed, by his twin lusts for money and power, he willfully and knowingly destroyed the lives of the thousands naive enough to follow him.
 L. Ron Hubbard -- pied piper of the soul....

 Source Brainwashing and Thought Control in Scientology -- The Road to Rondroid

+From myself - while being held captive and under manipulation, I believe only in the definition that I give below, of the totalitarian-destructive cult of human traffickers "Church of Scientology", and their other public names that are drawn from their ideology and pseudo-science-pseudo-religion, I heard from their old a member of the type who protected humanity from drugs about the fact that I do not "reproduce", as I understood, they experiment with writing radio frequency responses from the irradiation of the brain and body with radio waves and then check whether they are reproduced on the same person after time, if not or if they want to control put 24/7 recorded from themselves.

 ================================================================================================================